ELF-Lab/OjibweMorph/README.md

 | 2025-05-14 | 10578 | 0 | 100.0% | 100.0% |

 ### Corpus Tests
-The inflected forms used in these tests come from example sentences in the OPD, stored in [OjibweLexicon/OPD/example_sentences](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD/example_sentences).
+The inflected forms used in these tests come from example sentences in [the OPD](https://ojibwe.lib.umn.edu), stored in [OjibweLexicon/OPD/example_sentences](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD/example_sentences).

+The overall results are given at the bottom of the table, but a breakdown by the speaker of the example sentence is also provided first.
+Because the speakers come from a variety of communities, this can give an impression of how well the FST is covering different varieties of Ojibwe.
+You can learn more about the speakers [here](https://ojibwe.lib.umn.edu/about/voices).

+In the table below, we are simply counting 'failures' -- forms that receive no analysis whatsover from the FST.
+This is because unlike with the OPD and paradigm tests, we do not have a "gold standard" analysis to check.
+The "by-token" failure covers every token (word) in the example sentences, whereas the "by-type" failures consider every *unique* token (i.e., so that each token only counts once towards the score regardless of its frequency).
 | Speaker | Region | Community |  By-Token Failure | By-Type Failure |
 |---|---|---|---|---|
 | NJ | Border Lakes | Nigigoonsiminikaaning | 5.76% (663/11504) | 9.68% (415/4284) |